villafanes/FamilyFeudCLI/README.md

 # FamilyFeudCLI
 CLI 'Family Feud' inspired game.
 I developed this game individually over the course of ~10 hours during my participation of the Capital One Tech Mini-Mester program.
 My requirements were to implement a CLI based program using JavaScript and the npm packages of my choosing.
+I implemented my project using fs, chalk, chalk-animation, natural, and inquirer packages with Node.js.

 Challenges:
 - I was unable to find a good NLP package to analyze the semantics of the user's answers.
 In the actual game, the